build the enclosure for your zoo by practicing home school preschool

 the animals using animal stencils (more about homeschooling stencils

 expeditions for the Zoo.
-A toy land rover or truck, toy binoculars for
+You'll need a toy land rover or truck, toy binoculars for

-spotting animals and a homeschooling fishing net for catching them will
+spotting animals and a homeschooling fishing net for catching them!

 Use a real thermometer to check the animal's temperature and